Back

 This image is the same as the previous image another 0 has been added to the right side of the original number 690 point 0 making it 690 point zero zero.
 There is also an arrow pointing straight down from this new 0 and just to the right of the 12 from the previous step.
 There is a new 0 there making the bottom most number 120.

 Place 120 below the 120 and subtract.
-The difference is zero or no remainder so we can stop the division process.
+The difference is zero, or no remainder, so you know to stop the division process.

 This is the same as the previous image except there is now a 5 to the right of the 7 above the division symbol.
 There is also the number 120 written directly under the other 120 and a subtraction symbol, and a horizontal line.
 Below this new horizontal line are the numbers zero zero zero signifying that 120 minus 120 equals 0 for all the columns.